john-org/2-react-Intro/readme.md

 import React from 'react';
 ```

 `import` and `export` are part of the ES6 Module system that allows us to break down code into smaller pieces.
-Unfortunately, this is not supported in browsers so BabelJS is required and is working under the hood in our project.
+ES6 modules are not natively supported in browsers so a "bundler" is required.
+[Webpack](https://webpack.js.org/) has been installed by Create React App and is working under the hood in our project.

 The main body of the component is a function that returns JSX (_not_ HTML).

 ### JSX

-Recall the JSX requirements:
+JSX requirements and features:

 1. `src={logo}` - JSX curly braces allow the use of JS expressions
 2. `className="App-header"` - `class` is a reserved word in JavaScript
 3. `<img ... />` xhtml style closing tags - every element in JSX needs to be closed
 4. everything is nested in a single tag

-Commenting code in React looks a little different from native JavaScript and is supported in VS Code.
+Commenting code in JSX looks a little different from regular JavaScript comments and is supported in VS Code.
 Try commenting the following line using the `cmd-/` shortcut:

 `{/* <img src={logo} className="logo" alt="logo" /> */}`